syzomnia-el/osu-searcher-gui/README_en.md

 1. Navigate to the directory of osu!searcher.
 2. Run the`startup.cmd`(or`startup.sh`) script.
-3. When using it for the first time, you need to enter the **absolute** path of the folder where your beatmaps are saved.
+3. When using it for the first time, you need to enter the **absolute** path of the directory where your beatmaps are saved.

 ## License